 Salmon piccata is a great weeknight meal.
 Ready in minutes and bursting with fresh, bright, and zesty flavor, it tastes like the classic Italian dish with a lighter seafood spin.
 With gourmet looks and taste, you’ll be shocked at how easily this meal comes together.

-Great for entertaining: This recipe will impress any guests and comes together with simplicity, so you don’t have to stress about the menu.
+- Great for entertaining: This recipe will impress anyone and comes together simply, so you don’t have to stress about the menu if you’re hosting.

 Ingredients